Skip to content ↓

 PE

 Our school aims to inspire all children to develop a love of physical activity and sport.
 We want our learners to know more and do more.
 Through good physical education, whole school values and a whole child approach, we aim to nurture confident, resilient children who will strive for their personal best.
 We listen to our children’s wants and needs and provide them with a range of active experiences, clubs and chances to compete.
 We want to aid our children in obtaining the values and skills to celebrate and respect the success of others as well as modestly celebrating their own successes.
-We aim to ensure that our delivery of physical education allows all children to develop a good physical competence and have the skills and mindset to leave primary school with the capabilities to be successful in their sporting challenges and active lifestyles at secondary school and beyond.
-We strive to educate both our children and families to develop a greater understanding on how to live healthy lifestyles and make healthy choices.
-We are dedicated to ensuring healthy minds as well as bodies and will continue to support our children’s well-being.

 EYFS